For Prospective Students

-Duke Economics offers three distinct master’s programs, each designed to offer students the quantitative and analytical skills they need in preparation for doctoral programs and careers in economics, finance, and related fields.
+Duke Economics currently ranks in the top 20 of economics departments in the United States, and we consistently strive for innovation and improvement.
+Our graduate degree programs reflect this by offering flexibility, a rigorous curriculum, and the opportunity to explore other departments and schools in one of America's top research universities.
+We currently offer four distinct master’s programs, each designed to offer students the quantitative and analytical skills they need in preparation for doctoral programs and careers in economics, finance, and related fields.

 Rigorous Quantitative Coursework

 Our programs take a highly quantitative approach to economic theory, which helps to provide advanced analytical skills necessary for future economics-related jobs in academia, research, and the public and private sectors.
-A comprehensive volume of all courses offered in our department can be viewed in the Registrar’s Course Catalog.
+A comprehensive volume of all courses offered in our department can be viewed on our Courses page.

 Flexible Curriculum with an Interdisciplinary Approach